Lukka Chuppi

 Lukka Chuppi is a 2015 Indian Malayalam-language drama film co-produced and directed by Bash Mohammed and written by Gafoor Arackkal from a story by Mohammed.
 The film features an ensemble cast led by Jayasurya, Murali Gopy, Joju George, Ramya Nambeeshan, Chinnu Kuruvila, Muthumani, Dinesh Prabhakar, and Asmita Sood.
 The plot features the reunion of a group of friends from college after 14 years, reviving episodes from their past and how it affects their present life.
 The entire film was shot in an artificially created resort in Thrissur.

 Lukka Chuppi was released in India on 5 June 2015.
 It opened to positive reviews from critics, particularly for the dialogues and performances.
 Jayasurya received a Special Mention at the 63rd National Film Awards.
 The film won two awards at the 46th Kerala State Film Awards—Special Jury Award for Jayasurya and Special Mention for George.
 Lukka Chuppi was an official selection at the Indian Panorama section of the 47th International Film Festival of India.

 Synopsis

-A group of friends from college, Raghuram, Siddharth, Rafiq, Annie, Radhika, and Benny, reunite after a long interval of 14 years under the insistence of Xavier.
+A group of friends from college, Raghuram, Siddharth, Rafiq, Annie, Radhika, and Benny, reunite after a long interval of 14 years upon the insistence of Xavier.
 The wives see a new side to their husbands, who are suddenly singing and laughing as they did during their college days.
 The events that follow their reunion form the crux of the story.